ds300/derivablejs/README.md

 ### Types of State

-We tend not to think about this stuff explicitly, but there are a few different kinds of application state:
+We tend not to think about it much, but there are a few different kinds of application state:

 - **Constant state**